nanodecimeter/react-workshop-starter/README.md

 ### Step 05 - "Edit" form

 In this step, we'll add a modal (popup) dialog, containing an HTML form allowing users to edit a contact's details.
-In doing so, we will show how
+In doing so, we will show how to "bind" form inputs to stateful values.
+We'll do the same thing with the "search" bar on the sidebar, to enable search functionality.